Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 If you’re wanting to mail postcards, I would recommend printing a 4×6 with one side being color and black/white on the back (to save with cost).

-I have used Vista Prints for both printing and mailing the postcards
+Vista Prints is a great source for both printing and mailing the postcards

 All you need to do is upload your design and a CSV document with all the mailing information you collected on the dance schools